-There are many small business marketing myths that continue to be peddled online.
-Perhaps the myths are simply perpetuated by those who know no better.
-Or it could be more sinister and based on vested interest.
+Many small business marketing myths continue to be peddled online.
+Perhaps the myths come from those who know no better.
+Or there could be vested interests involved.
 Whatever the reason any small business falling for the hype is likely to end up out of pocket for no real return.

-Myth1 – All I Need Is a Business Website!
+Marketing Myth 1 – I Need A Business Website!

-Many businesses believe that all they really need for the enquiries to roll in is a professional business website.
-While there is certainly a credibility issue if a prospect types in the business name and no website is found investing in a new website build is not necessarily the best use of resources.
+Many believe all they need to get more customers is a professional website.
+There is a credibility issue if a prospect types in the business name and no site is found.
+But investing in a new website build is not necessarily the best use of resources.

-- How much of my business comes from existing customers?
+- How much revenue comes from existing customers?

 - How much existing customer business will I lose if there is no website?

-- Can I expect to obtain more business from existing customers if a website is in place?
+- Can I expect more from existing customers if a website is in place?

-In principle yes, there are lots of statistics to show that search traffic is moving away from desktop and towards mobile telephone and tablet but that is only part of the story.
+In principle yes it is.
+There are lots of statistics to show that search traffic is moving away from desktop and towards mobile telephone and tablet but that is only part of the story.

-A recent post from Graham Jones perhaps illustrates one of the major issues.
+A recent post from Graham Jones illustrates one of the major issues.
 We all tend to segregate our activities so the relevance of mobile is very much dependant on the product.
-Using mobile marketing inappropriately can quickly alienate a potential prospect base.
+Using mobile marketing inappropriately can quickly alienate a potential prospect.

-Well yes if your customers are there and they are using Facebook to research your type of products or services then it makes sense.
-On the flip side for many businesses their customers are simply not there or they are not active users.
+Of all the small business marketing myths, this is the most dangerous.
+Yes, if your customers are there and they are using Facebook to research your type of products or services then it makes sense.
+On the flip side for many businesses their customers are not there and/or they are not active users.

 It is also important to remember the segregation issue mentioned above.
-Many use Facebook and the other social networks for social activities (there’s a surprise!) like keeping up with friends or gossip and not for business.
-Often, finding business information when in social mode is a real turn off and creates a negative impression of the business.
+Many use Facebook and other social media networks for social activities (there’s a surprise!) like keeping up with friends or gossip and not for business.
+Often, finding business information when in social mode is a real turn off and creates a negative impression.